brunobesson/c2c-stats/README.md

 Let's play with angular and build c2c statistics viewers
 ## TODO

-* Interactive elevation charts with legend
+* Interactive elevation charts with legend + per season when applies
 * Translations
 * Choose best language base on logged in user
 * AOT in prod?